Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 Everyone is so unique, and your personal situation will not be the same as the next person’s.
 Having a full medical history and an in-person experience is superior to most of the information you can find online.

-The FDA does not classify nicotine pouches as smokeless tobacco products (because there is no tobacco in them).
+The FDA does not classify nicotine pouches as smokeless tobacco products (because they contain no tobacco).
 Nicotine pouches don’t have the same regulations and rules that manufacturers need to follow for tobacco products and their packaging.

-This allows them to make different flavours, make the packaging more appealing to buy, and don’t have to put the same warnings and labels on the packaging that would normally help deter buyers from purchasing and educate them on possible health risks.
+This allows them to create different flavours, make the packaging more appealing, and not have to put the same warnings and labels on the packaging that would normally help deter buyers from purchasing and educate them on possible health risks.

-The flavours that they come in can make us think that they are not harmful and more of a treat/candy.
+The flavours they come in can make us think that they are not harmful and are more of a treat or candy.

 I hope that this information in this post has given you some insight and knowledge about nicotine pouches.